LFd3v/yacht/README.md

 Window tabs use Powerline arrows glyphs, so you need to install Powerline enabled font to make this work.
 See [Powerline docs](https://powerline.readthedocs.io/en/latest/installation.html#fonts-installation) for instructions and here is the [collection of patched fonts for powerline users](https://github.com/powerline/fonts).
 Your preferred [Nerd font](https://github.com/ryanoasis/nerd-fonts) should work as well.

 Most modes, like Copy, Synchronization and Zoom have visual indicators.
 You might want to hide the status bar using `<prefix> C-t` keybinding, or use the **Status Menu** to toggle some (somewhat CPU intensive widgets) on/off.

+## Status menu

+Using `<prefix> Home` will display handy menu with some configurartion options and toggles.
+This is also available via a click with the secondary mouse button on the right area of the status bar.
+Some options affect only the [P]ane, [W]indow or the whole [S]ession, and the associated key binding is also visible.

 ## Nested tmux sessions